geoffthorpe/newhcp/doc/hcp.md

 If a policy service is configured for the Enrollment service, the processed JSON request is sent to the policy service for adjudication, otherwise the operation is assumed acceptable.
 The Enrollment service is presumed accessible only to trusted infrastructure, so the use of a policy service hook may be surplus to requirements, especially if the Enrollment service is configured to allow little or no flexibility in client requests.

+The reference implementation runs a `policy` container that simply dumps all the JSON inputs to files in the `/tmp` directory and returns success.
+This can help to provide a corpus of inputs corresponding to expected behavior, which in turn should help implement an actual policy responder for the destination environment.

 ### Keeping enrollment assets fresh with `reenroller`

 The enrollment service also provides a background `reenroller` agent, whose job it is to determine the enrollments that are due for reenrollment and causes them to reenroll.
 This has the affect of updating assets that are too close to their expiry times.